HiveMinds/gitbrowserinteract/README.md

-# Gets GitLab runner registration token from root account
+# Automatically get and set GitHub & GitLab personal access tokens/ssh deploy keys

 Horrible boiler plate to automate 2 tasks in GitHub, and 1 in GitLab:

 1. Set an ssh deploy key in your GitHub account, such that you can push the GitLab build status icons to a specific (hardcoded) repository in your GitHub account.